-Plas Newydd House & Gardens
+Find a leg at Plas Newydd House & Gardens

 The Plas Newydd House & Gardens on the shores of the Menai Strait is the seat of the Marquesses of Anglesey, and has the largest collection of artist Rex Whistler’s works, a military museum, and a fine spring garden.
 The 1st Marquess led the cavalry charge at the Battle of Waterloo, losing a leg to cannon fire.
-His wooden leg is displayed here (to be precise, it’s his ‘walking’ leg; he also had legs for riding and dancing).
+His wooden leg is displayed here (to be precise, it’s his ‘walking’ leg; he also had legs for riding and dancing!).

-South Stack Lighthouse
+See amazing wildlife at South Stack Lighthouse

 When the South Stack Lighthouse was built in 1809, visitors had to cross in a basket slung under a rope; today there’s a slender bridge from Holy Island, reached by a 400-step descent down the cliffs.
 It’s worth the effort: the surrounding South Stack Cliffs Nature Reserve is home to thousands of breeding seabirds including guillemots, razorbills and puffins, while seals, dolphins and porpoises are often spotted offshore.